hspaay/iotc.golang/README.md

 Recommended installation of your publisher on a linux platform.
 The iotc namespace is used for publisher applications:

-The folder structure for deployment as a normal user:
+The folder structure for deployment as a regular user:
-* ~/bin/iotc/bin      location of the publisher binaries
+* ~/bin/iotc/bin/     location of the publisher binaries
-* ~/bin/iotc/config   location of the configuration files, including iotc.conf
+* ~/.config/iotc/     location of the configuration files, including messenger.yaml
-* ~/bin/iotc/logs     logging output
+* ~/bin/iotc/logs/    logging output

-When deploying as an system application, create these folders and update /etc/iotc.conf
+When deploying as an system application, create these folders and update /etc/messenger.conf
-* /etc/iotc/conf         location of iotc.conf main configuration file
+* /etc/iotc/conf/        location of messenger.yaml and publisher configuration files
 * /opt/iotc/             location of the publisher binaries
 * /var/lib/iotc/         location of the persistence files
 * /var/log/iotc/         location of iotc log files